Our calendar (in the ‘Events’ section of this website) lists all services at St Nicolas and St Anne’s Churches. Always check this for any changes.

 |Advent 4||6.30 p.m.
 Festival of Nine Lessons and Carols|

-St Nicolas’ Eucharist and Matins services have a robed mixed choir.
-On the fourth Sunday of the month there is Choral Matins in church.
-After services we gather for fellowship over refreshments.
-There is also a monthly bookstall (raising money for church funds) and a monthly Traidcraft stall.
+St Nicolas’ Eucharist services have a robed mixed choir.
+After services, we gather for fellowship over refreshments.
+On the fourth Sunday of the month there is a Worship for All service in church which is preceded by refreshments.
+There is also a bookstall (raising money for church funds) and a monthly Tradecraft stall.

 Our Sunday School and Crèche meet during Eucharist services.